NevesLaura-NP/aws-cloud-practitioner-LauraNP/domain1-cloudconcepts.md

 - What is an instance and its use cases?
 - What are containers and their advantages?
 - What is serverless computing and its use cases?
-- When would you consider a hybrid deployment model?
 - What are some of the popular AWS computing services?
 - What is AWS Lambda?
 - What is Amazon ECS?